Section 2(62) of the companies Act, 2013

 Section 2(40) of the companies Act, 2013

-Provided that the financial statement, with respect to One Person Company, small company and dormant company, may not include the cash flow statement;
+Provided that, the financial statements with respect to One Person Company, small company and dormant company, may not include the cash flow statement.

 Section 3, Companies Act, 2013 – Formation of Company.